 - ½ pound hot cooked spaghetti (or other long skinny pasta)

 - Preheat the broiler.
 Line rimmed baking sheet with parchment paper or aluminum foil.
 Place a cooling rack on the baking sheet.

-- To make the sauce: in a medium saucepan heat the olive oil over medium heat.
-Add the garlic and stir for 30 seconds until it starts to turn golden, then add the tomatoes, oregano, basil, sugar and season with salt and pepper.
+- To make the sauce: In a medium saucepan, heat the olive oil over medium heat.
+Add the garlic and stir for 30 seconds until it starts to turn golden, then add the tomatoes, oregano, basil, and sugar, and season with salt and pepper.
 Bring to a simmer and simmer for 20 minutes.

 - Meanwhile, bread the chicken cutlets.
 Place the flour in another shallow bowl.
 Beat the eggs with a bit of salt and pepper in another shallow bowl.
 Place the Panko and 1/2 cup Parmesan in another shallow bowl.

 - Place each chicken cutlet in the bowl with the flour and press it so that the flour coats the cutlets.
-Transfer it to the bowl with the eggs, and turn to it is coated with the egg mixture, then make sure any excess egg is allowed to drip back into the bowl (tongs are helpful for this).
+Transfer it to the bowl with the eggs, and turn so it is coated with the egg mixture, then make sure any excess egg is allowed to drip back into the bowl — tongs are helpful for this.
 Transfer the chicken to the Panko bowl and turn to coat, pressing gently onto the cutlet so that the crumbs adhere.
 Place the breaded cutlets on the wire rack as they are finished, and let them rest for at least 5 minutes so the coating dries out a bit and will stick to the chicken as it cooks.